E4crypt3d/OOP-Based-Library-with-database-PYTHON/README.md

 3. python LibraryProject.py

 NOTE: First run!
-      Make an Account Username as "admin"
+      \nMake an Account Username as "admin"
-      choose a password for your like.
+      \nchoose a password for your like.
 Required Packages are available in requirements.txt